 Sibelius First: basic functions only, suitable for our introductory course Sibelius music notation software, but not for Sibelius music notation: tips and trick.

-Sibelius/Sibelius Ultimate: pay per month price for these latest version.
+Sibelius/Sibelius Ultimate: monthly subscription for the latest version.
 If you have an earlier version, there is no need to update.
 Sibelius files are backwards compatible, i.e. you can export to earlier versions (e.g. from v.8 to v.
 5, or from v.7 to First), and you can open a Sibelius file saved in earlier versions, all the way back to Sibelius 2.

 Sibelius Sounds: if you want to generate audio files, take the time to instal the Sibelius Sound libraries as they are much better than General MIDI.